Heracleum mantegazzianum: Distribution

 Giant hogweed is widespread throughout western and northern Europe, especially along terrains such as coastal areas and riverbanks.
 By forming dense stands, it can displace native plants and reduce wildlife habitats.
 It has spread in the northeastern and northwestern United States and southern Canada, and is an invasive species across western Europe; in sites where it has settled, it overtakes the local native species, H. sphondylium.

 In Canada, the plant occurs in most provinces, except in the prairies.
-It has been seen in Quebec since the early 1990s.
-The plant's spread in Ontario began in the southwest and was seen in 2010 in the Greater Toronto Area and Renfrew County near Ottawa.
+It has been present in Quebec since the early 1990s.
+The plant's spread in Ontario began in the southwest and it was first observed in the Greater Toronto Area and Renfrew County near Ottawa in 2010.

 In the US, giant hogweed occurs in Maine, Wisconsin, and south to Indiana, Michigan, Maryland, and New Jersey.
 In June 2018, it was reported growing in Virginia and North Carolina.
 The plant is federally listed as a noxious weed in the US.

+While not widespread throughout the continent, localized populations have been noted in southern Australia.

 The closely related hogweed Heracleum sosnowskyi is widespread in Russia and the Baltic states, and present in eastern Europe.